StefRuseva88/ASP.NET-Core-MVC-App/README.md

 - **Add Search to the "All Products" Page**.

 ### Task 7: Add Navigation Links
+- Modify the `_Layout.cshtml` view to have all the necessary links.
+- Try out all new links in the browser.
+They should access the correct pages.

 ### Task 8: Create Simple Chat ASP.NET Core MVC App

 ### Task 9: Styling the Pages